ss17564-DM-GY-6063/Final/README.md

 ## Short discussion of why your project is relevant:
 I hope to use the fundamental coding knowledge we've acquired to assist more people, incorporating not only artistic elements but also practical applications.

+# pulsesensor broke
+Professor helped me to check a lot of times, unfortunately it didn't work.
+So I put my efforts to another idea and tried.

+# update project